top of page

 Holy Nevada!
 I have a flurry of possibilities and strategies to replace this marker to prevent further mishaps (red tape) in the future.
 Apparently, the SHPO thought the Old Spanish Trail needed eight historic markers.
 Markers 139 and 140 were resurrected thanks to Nevada's 150th Battle Born Sesquicentennial celebration, but somehow, Marker 32 keeps getting the short stick.
 Why?

-Here's the deal.
-Every one of the markers commemorating the OST are located outside of the city limits.
-Therefore, this should be the end goal for Marker 32's resurrection.
-If you want to keep it within the Las Vegas limits, keep it as far way from downtown and the Strip as possible.
+Every one of the markers commemorating the Old Spanish Trail, except this one, are located outside of the city limits!
+Therefore, this should be the end goal for Marker 32's return.
+If the powers that be want to keep it within the Las Vegas limits, I would recommend keeping it as far away from downtown and the Strip as possible.

-Here's a list of possible locations.
-We've personally visited each of these areas and we can confirm that these are all readily accessible to the public to avoid red tape and all of them are relatively permanent and free from possible decimation.
+With this in mind here's a list of our possible locations.
+We've personally visited each of these areas and we can confirm that these are all readily accessible to the public to avoid red tape and all of them are relatively permanent and free from complete revitalization.

 1. Old Spanish Trail Park